 ● You took your tab and tapped on your news app

-● There was a relevancy match
+● There was a relevant match

-● The newspaper surfaced on your tab’s display
+● Newspaper surfaced on your tab’s display

-Prior to this whole process, the web crawler fished out that info from a sea of web pages, which is continuously gaining on its volume, on the web and indexed the same for your server to access it.
+Before this whole process, the web crawler fished out that info from a sea of web pages, which is continuously gaining on its volume, on the web and indexed the same for your server to access it.

-Every moment, this incident is happening to every single web-connected smart device from every corner of this planet.
+Every moment, this incident happening to every single web-connected smart device from every corner of this planet.
 Healthcare, transportation, education, society, finance, global transactions, business or else, our society is made of, just name it and it’s connected to the internet.

-If the future is connectivity, which it is, active data exchange is the prime reason behind that and for an active data exchange, web crawlers play the sole central nervous system of that process.
-Without the relentless endeavour of them, the whole sphere of the internet of things will slump to nothing.
+If the future is connectivity, which it is, active data exchange is the prime reason behind that and for active data exchange, web crawlers play the sole central nervous system of that process.
+Without the relentless endeavor them, the whole sphere of the internet of things will slump to nothing.
 It’s pretty sure that by the end of 2015 only active physical sensors, mothered by the internet of things, will populate 30% of total web traffic and the future looks even brighter.

-Custom management of Structured Data
+Custom Management of Structured Data

 First, there was SaaS (Software as a service).
 I have a business, I need to generate Invoices, I will just use a provider that creates those invoices for me, without having to reinvent the wheel all by myself.
 That is SaaS.

 Then came PaaS (Platform as a service).
-I have a business, I want to sell things to customers, the physical market is too crowded and requires inventory and infrastructure.
+I have a business.
+I want to sell things to customers, the physical market is too crowded and requires inventory and infrastructure.
 Let me find a Platform where I can sell my products easily (eBay, Alibaba, SnapDeal).
 That’s PaaS.

 Up next is DaaS (Data as a service).
 I have a business, I want to sell things to customers, I need data and insights into my customer segment and I want to know what works and what does not work.
-There is Gold in Data and I want someone to churn and chew that data for me and give me actionable insights which I can leverage into my business.
+There is Gold in Data and I want someone to churn and chew that data for me and give me actionable insights that I can leverage into my business.

 On any given day on the internet, more than 2 Million blog posts are published and god only knows how many Facebook posts and Twitter tweets are posted.
 This humongous amount of information is a key metric for businesses to tap into emerging markets that have never been explored before.

-Today, I can start a service, use Twitter and sell my offering to people I don’t even know, without having to open a shop and without having to meet anyone.
-Just sit there, build my thing, put it on the internet and wait for people to come and buy it.
+Today, I can start a service, use Twitter, and sell my offering to people I don’t even know.
+Without having to open a shop and without having to meet anyone.
+Just sit there, build my thing, put it on the internet, and wait for people to come and buy it.